 If you want to learn how to dance ballet, they have ballet training programs in Birmingham and tours throughout the year.

-Several workshops are organized that introduce dance in a more accessible and fun way.
+Several workshops are organized to introduce dance in a more accessible and fun way.
 They also train young dancers in dance track programs.
 Not only do they work with young people, but they also work with community groups that include people of all ages.

 You would love to watch their dance shows.
 The music, sets, and dancers are excellent and give you a mesmerizing and memorable performance.